cbare/cbare.github.io/_drafts/2024-05-20-proteomics-for-cancer-prediction.md

 Information flows in the cell from DNA to RNA to protein and ultimately to phenotype.
 The project of modern biology is to understand each of those steps in sufficient detail to predict future outcomes and intervene in beneficial ways.
 Predicting, preventing, or curing disease is just one example.

-In recent months, a truckload of tasty research papers has been published based on data from advanced proteomic technologies.
 Proteins are a critical piece of the puzzle because they are the machinery of the cell.
 While the genome gives information on potentialities and predispositions, what might happen, proteins are a window into what's happening right now.

+In recent months, a truckload of tasty research papers has been published based on proteomics data, many based on the UK Biobank's phenominal dataset.
+Several of these studies make use of an immune assay to measure circulating proteins from a Swedish company called Olink.
+Back in a prior life, I got a peak at the impressively specific data Olink is able to generate.

 ## History

 ![Arivale]({{ "/images/Arivale_Logo-300x134.jpg" | absolute_url }})
 {:style="float: right; margin: 18px 18px 18px 18px; width: 204px; height: 85px;"}

-A couple of jobs and 6-ish years ago, I sat in the Dexter Horton building at a company called Arivale.
-The premise was to monitor human health like [aerospace engineers monitor airliner engines][7].
+About 6-ish years ago, and in a different world, a company called [Arivale][1001] occupied a couple floors of the Dexter Horton building in Seattle.
+Arivale's premise was to monitor human health like [aerospace engineers monitor airliner engines][7].
+In my time there, rotating through software engineering and research roles, I was impressed with the level of positive energy up and down the company.

-The company wasn't destined to make it off the runway, which is a sad tale for another time.
+The company wasn't destined to make it off the runway, which is a tale for another time.
 But, the hope was that gathering [personal, dense, dynamic data clouds][9] from genetics, blood, saliva and microbiome at multiple time points would allow each participant to be an n-of-1 experiment in healthier living.
-Cynics called it an expensive way to get people to eat right and exercise and they weren't entirely wrong.
+Cynics called it an expensive way to get people to eat right and exercise and they weren't wrong.
 But, we did assemble a very rich data set and the research team did some nice work.

 The Arivale cohort contained lots of boringly healthy people.
-Good on 'em, but it's the sick data points that are the interesting ones.
-More valuable still are the rare glimpses that show the transition from healthy to sick.
+Good on 'em, but it's the sick data points that are the informative ones.
+More valuable still are the rare glimpses that show the transition from wellness to disease.

-Our researchers caught a few of those sneaky time points using proteomics technology from a Swedish biotech company called Olink.
+Our researchers caught a few of those elusive data points using proteomics technology from Olink.
 In 2020, after Arivale's demise, they published [Untargeted longitudinal analysis of a wellness cohort identifies markers of metastatic cancer years prior to diagnosis][2].

 <figure>
     <img